 People in Poland generally live in apartments, and expats may be surprised how small apartments can accommodate whole families.
 Consequently, many places are a lot smaller than one may be used to.

 + PRO: Relatively inexpensive compared to other European countries

 The cost of goods, eating out, public transport and rent in Poland compare favourably with other European countries.
 Drinks at a bar or pub are also much cheaper than in Western Europe.

 - CON: Pricey clothing and petrol

-Many Poles complain that items such as new clothes are more expensive than they are in Western Europe.
-Petrol is also expensive which, along with parking fees and other related costs, should make expats think twice before purchasing a vehicle.
+Many Poles complain that items such as new clothes are more expensive than in Western Europe.
+Petrol is also expensive and, along with parking fees as well as other related costs, should make expats think twice before purchasing a vehicle in Poland.

 Lifestyle and culture in Poland